Black metal: Production

 The earliest black metal artists had very limited resources, which meant that recordings were often made in homes or basements, giving their recordings a distinctive "lo-fi" quality.
 However, even when success allowed access to professional studios, many artists instead chose to continue making lo-fi recordings.
 Artists believed that by doing so, they would both stay true to the genre's underground roots as well as make the music sound more "raw" or "cold".
 A well-known example of this approach is on the album Transilvanian Hunger by Darkthrone, a band who Johnathan Selzer of Terrorizer magazine says "represent the DIY aspect of black metal."
 In addition, lo-fi production was used to keep black metal inaccessible or unappealing to mainstream music fans and those who are not committed.
 Many have claimed that black metal was originally intended only for those who were part of the scene and not for a wider audience.
-Vocalist Gaahl said that during its early years, "Black metal was never meant to reach an audience, it was purely for our own satisfaction".
+Former Gorgoroth vocalist Gaahl said that during the genre's infancy, black metal "was never meant to reach [a wide] audience," and that creating it was "purely for [the members of the scene's] own satisfaction."

 History

-The conventional history of black metal is that pioneers like Venom, Bathory, and Hellhammer were part of a "first wave", and that a "second wave" was begun by the early Norwegian scene, especially by Mayhem vocalist Dead; Mayhem's leader, Euronymous, who founded the Norwegian scene after Dead's suicide; and Darkthrone's album A Blaze in the Northern Sky.
-There are also some who argue that albums like Sarcófago's I.N.R.I. or Samael's Worship Him began the second wave.

 Roots

-Occult and Satanic lyrical themes were present in the music of heavy metal and rock bands of the late 1960s and early 1970s such as Black Sabbath and Coven.
+Occult and Satanic themes were present in the music of heavy metal and rock bands of the late 1960s and early 1970s, such as Black Sabbath and Coven.

-In the late 1970s, the form of rough and aggressive heavy metal played by the British band Motörhead gained popularity.
-Many first wave black metal bands cited Motörhead as an influence.
+In the late 1970s, the rough and aggressive heavy metal played by the British band Motörhead gained popularity.
+Many first-wave black metal bands cited Motörhead as an influence.
 Also popular in the late 1970s, punk rock came to influence the birth of black metal.
 Tom G. Warrior of Hellhammer and Celtic Frost credited English punk group Discharge as "a revolution, much like Venom", saying, "When I heard the first two Discharge records, I was blown away.
 I was just starting to play an instrument and I had no idea you could go so far."

-The use of corpse paint in the black metal imagery was mainly influenced by the American 1970s rock band Kiss.
+The use of corpse paint in black metal was mainly influenced by the American 1970s rock band Kiss.